mcornejo/demo_bankinapi/README.md

 - `BankinResource`: Represents a `resource` object of Bankin API.
 - `Pagination`: Represents the pagination information of each page.
 - `User`: Represents a user, with its username and password.
-- `BankinAPIDB` and `UserDB`: Represent a storage for the crendentials.
+- `BankinAPIDB` and `UserDB`: Represent a storage for the credentials.

 Once the information was retrieved and stored in objects, it follows the next_uri to process the next page.
 This process is done until the last page is rendered.